Antonio Inoki: In media

 Inoki appeared in the film The Bad News Bears Go to Japan as himself.
 A subplot in his scenes involved Inoki seeking a rematch with Ali.
 Gene LeBell, who also appears in these scenes as a manager of Inoki's scheduled opponent, Mean Bones Beaudine, was the referee of Inoki's match with Ali.
 Inoki's appearance in the film culminates with a match against the main character, Marvin Lazar (played by Tony Curtis), when Beaudine suddenly becomes unavailable to participate.
 Professional wrestler Héctor Guerrero served as Curtis's stunt double for the wrestling portions of this scene.

 Inoki had the starring role in the film Acacia directed by Jinsei Tsuji.

-In Oh!Great's manga Air Gear, Inoki is regularly referred to by the author, and also the characters as an influence on their fighting style.
-The manga also makes several less than complimentary references to Inoki's large chin.
-Along with Inoki, Steve Austin of the World Wrestling Federation has been referred to in Air Gear's pages, often in naming things.
+In Oh!Great's manga Air Gear, Inoki is regularly referred to by the author, and by the manga's characters as an influence on their fighting style.
+The manga also makes several references to Inoki's large chin.

-(This is based on the translation by Tanoshimi Manga, and later by Ballantine Books/Del Rey Books.
-Other translations may omit these references).

 Inoki made an appearance as the guest in 2005 Doraemon episode "The Pitch-Black Pop Stars", where he wrestled Gian after he splashed ink on his face.